EdAid

-EdAid is a funding platform for higher education.
-EdAid partners with university and professional schools to defer tuition payment, interest-free.
+EdAid is a funding platform for higher education, based in the United Kingdom, with offices in Dubai, London, New YorK, Sydney and Toronto.
+EdAid partnered with university and professional schools to defer tuition payment, interest-free.

 History

 EdAid was founded by Tom Woolf (CEO), the former Mission Chief of JustGiving Middle East and Africa and Accenture Financial Services Strategy alumni.
 EdAid received regulatory approval from the Financial Conduct Authority (FCA; formerly the FSA) in February 2016 and was launched in March 2016.

 Process

-EdAid lets students defer tuition fees, interest-free.

-Study now, pay later is the mechanism by which students from underrepresented communities can get fair, affordable access to higher education.

 EdAid ensures that students and their education provider have shared risk, shared reward model that builds greater level of equity into Higher Education.

-EdAid is regulated by the Financial Conduct Authority and students are validated through a three-phase process that includes identity, fraud and AML checks before starting an application.
+The Platform is regulated by the Financial Conduct Authority which ensures that students are validated through a three-phase process that includes identity, fraud and AML checks, before starting an application.
 Students must be on a UK, US, Canadian or Australian accredited course with the permanent right to remain in their country of study after graduation.

-EdAid has offices in the United Kingdom, United States of America, Canada, Ireland, the United Arab Emirates and Australia.

-EdAid will fund 10,000 students in 2020, typically doubling household income for the students it funds.
+EdAid has offices in the United Kingdom, United States of America, Canada, Ireland, the United Arab Emirates and Australia, and aim to fund 10,000 students in 2020, typically doubling household income for the students it funds.